OUR SERVICES

 VISUAL FIELD TESTING

 Our optometrists may recommend you to have your peripheral vision checked.
 At View Optometry we can do this by using an instrument called a visual field.
 You may also require a visual field test for your driver’s license.
-This additional testing would be covered by your B.C.
+This additional testing would be fully covered by your B.C.
 Care Card.

 Reasons the optometrist may want you to perform a visual field test: